-- (1) an accessory building shall not exceed in size a bulk area ratio of fifty percent (50%) of the principal dwelling on the lot as measured from the above-ground exterior walls of each structure, and shall not exceed in height the height of the principal structure, or - when included as a portion of a principal building shall not exceed in area 30% of the livable area of the building.
-[Amended 9-24-2003 by L.L.
+GARAGE, PRIVATE- A portion of a principal building or, an accessory building with a building area of greater than two hundred and fifty (250) square feet but which does not exceed in size a bulk area ratio of fifty percent (50%) of the principal dwelling on the lot as measured from the above-ground exterior walls of each structure, and does not exceed in height the height of the principal structure, and which is used principally for the storage of motor vehicles as an accessory use, and used exclusively by the occupants of the lot upon which the building is erected.[Amended 9-24-2003 by L.L.
 No. 6-2003; Amended 11-9-05 by L.L.
-No. 12 of 2005; Amended 8-11-2021 by L.L.
-No. 2-2021]
+No. 12 of 2005]